 I had to use a 3-core cable because that was all I had on hand at the time.
 That worked OK and most importantly it was safe.

 The steel bar was clamped in 4 places and bent.
-Using a wrecking bar for that kind of jobs works just like magic.
+Using a wrecking bar for that kind of job works just like magic.
 Once I was happy with the angle of 78º I drilled holes on my drill press.

-With the same drill bit installed I drilled holes in the timber, then switched to a larger bit, drilled from both sides to reduce tear-out, that was followed by a countersink bit that nicely finished holes for the cable.
+With the same drill bit installed I drilled holes in the timber, then switched to a larger bit, drilled from both sides to reduce tear-out, which was followed by a countersink bit that nicely finished holes for the cable.

 I cut both pieces of wood to size on my table saw and gave them a quick sanding.
 The steel bar was ready to go as it was prepared for the last project and then rejected for other reasons.